 Items allowed for travel in your carry-on include baby food, bread, candy, cereal, cheese, chocolate, coffee grounds, cooked meats, cookies, crackers, dried fruits, fresh eggs, meat, seafood, and vegetables, frozen foods, gravy, gum, honey, hummus, nuts, pizza, salt, sandwiches, and all sorts of dry snacks; even live lobsters are allowed in special clear, sealed, spill-proof containers.

-There are some exceptions to the rule, and some special instructions for liquids.
+There are some exceptions to the rule, such as breast milk and baby formula, and some special instructions for liquids.
 Be sure to check out the official TSA website if you have any questions about the specific foods you plan to travel with during your trip.

 Foods That Are Banned on Airplanes